Clinton Emergency Responders Urge Residents to be “Storm Ready”

-Clinton Fire personnel point out that Sirens are designed to alert those outside of imminent severe weather and not designed to be the only source of a severe weather warning inside a structure.
+It is VERY important to keep in mind that tornado sirens are designed to alert those outside of imminent severe weather and NOT designed to be the only source of a severe weather warning inside a structure.
 Current standards in building construction, have made it difficult for the sound waves from the sirens to penetrate houses.
 Additionally, weather conditions can contribute to the ability of sirens to be heard indoors.
 Finally, TV’s, radios and devices can distract those indoors to impending severe weather outdoors.

 The sirens themselves aren't a guaranteed way to save lives.
 It's up to those who hear them, to acknowledge the sound and take the warning seriously.

 In the event of a storm, the city provides CodeRed weather alerts to your e-mail, cellphone and home phone.
 Code Red is an emergency alert system that sends weather warnings and other emergency messages to residents through their landlines, cell phones and e-mails.